JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_4/index.md

 You can observe the foreign key relationships.
 In cart items we have the foreign key with cart id and product id.

-In the cart table we have foreign key with user id.
+In the cart table we have a foreign key with user id.

 ![step13](./steps/step13.png)